stratum-mining/sv2-workshop/md/sv2-workshop.md

 ---

 ## Start the Pool Server (Pool)

-On a new terminal (or in the already created `tmux` pane for the pool):
+In a new terminal (or in the already created `tmux` pane for the pool):

 ```
 cd stratum/roles/pool
 cargo run -- -c pool-config-sv2-workshop.toml
 ```

 ## Start Job Declarator Server (Pool)
-On a new terminal (or in the already created `tmux` pane for the js-server):
+In a new terminal (or in the already created `tmux` pane for the js-server):

 ```
 cd stratum/roles/jd-server